-While the cost may be an obstacle for some, it’s important to weigh it against the cost of achieving your goals.
-The Cultivate What Matters has some stats about purchasing a PowerSheets planner to help put the cost into perspective.
-PowerSheets is equivalent to:
+While the cost may be an obstacle for some, it's important to weigh it against the cost of achieving your goals.
+The Cultivate What Matters website has some stats to help put the cost into perspective.

-Compared to these stats, it’s easy to find some wiggle room in your budget—though, as a self-proclaimed coffee fiend, I don’t think I’d sacrifice my monthly coffee budget for one!
+When you look at it that way, it's easy to find some wiggle room in your budget — though, as a self-proclaimed coffee addict, I don't think I'd sacrifice my monthly coffee budget for one!

 One thing I didn't take into consideration is how much time is invested in managing a PowerSheets goal planner.
 The first few sections are quite time-consuming!

 The monthly pages of the planner require less time to fill in, though the quarterly check-ins take more time.